July 12, 2007, Baghdad airstrike: Commentary

 WikiLeaks said in the preface to one of their videos of the incident that "some of the men appear to have been armed [although] the behavior of nearly everyone was relaxed" in the introductory text of the shorter video.
 Julian Assange said "permission to engage was given before the word 'RPG' was ever used".
 Politifact stated: "When Assange points out in the context of justifying the title 'Collateral Murder' that the word 'RPG' was not used until after permission to engage was given, he leaves the impression that the soldiers were given the okay to open fire on a group of unarmed men, or men believed to be unarmed.
 But the video and accompanying audio make clear that the soldiers in the helicopter said they spotted 'weapons' among those in the group—later identified by an internal army investigator as an AK-47 and an RPG."
 Assange later said "Based upon visual evidence, I suspect there probably were AKs and an RPG, but I'm not sure that means anything".
 The legal review carried out by the U.S. Army stated that the two children were evacuated to the 28th Combat Support Hospital via Forward Operating Base Loyalty, then transferred to an Iraqi medical facility the next day.

-Fox News said that of the attack "WikiLeaks appears to have done selective editing that tells only half the story.
-For instance, the Web site takes special care to slow down the video and identify the two photographers and the cameras they are carrying. …The Web site does not slow down the video to show that at least one man in that group was carrying a rocket-propelled grenade launcher, a clearly visible weapon that runs nearly two-thirds the length of his body.
-WikiLeaks also does not point out that at least one man was carrying an AK-47 assault rifle.
-He is seen swinging the weapon below his waist while standing next to the man holding the RPG."

 The Guardian stated "It is unclear if some of the men are armed but Noor-Eldeen can be seen with a camera".
 Glenn Greenwald of Salon.com said that "the vast majority of the men were clearly unarmed".
 Greenwald called the second airstrike a "plainly unjustified killing of a group of unarmed men carrying away an unarmed, seriously wounded man to safety".
 The Australian newspaper said the group was displaying "no obvious hostile action".